-Institutional Primary Use: An Institutional Uuse that: inhabits the structures and facilities of the property; customarily consumes for which are devoted the greater part of the institution's resources of time and funds in its management; and, conforms to Institutional District regulations.
-This may includes for example, but is not limited to: teaching, learning, and administration facilities for students, faculty, and staff; residential facilities for faculty, students, and staff; exhibition, worship, performance, recreational and competitive sports facilities; food preparation and dining facilities; continuing care and assisted living for the elderlyhealth care; day care; and parking.
+Institutional Primary Use: Ause that inhabits the structures and facilities of the property; customarily consumes the greater part of the institution's resources of time and funds in its management; and, conforms to Institutional District regulations.
+This may include for example, teaching, learning, and administration facilities for students, faculty, and staff; residential facilities for faculty, students, and staff; exhibition, worship, performance, recreational and competitive sports facilities; food preparation and dining facilities; continuing care and assisted living for the elderly; day care; and parking.

-Institutional Use: All public, private or not-for-profit organizations that serve public benefit and community use including: hospital; continuing care facility; museum; community art, education, health, and recreation; club, lodge, country club; day care (for more than six children); public school; private school; college; university; religious institution.
+Institutional Use: All public, private or not-for-profit organizations that serve public benefit and community use including: continuing care facility; museum; community art, education, health, and recreation; club, lodge, country club; day care (for more than six children); public school; private school; college; university; religious institution.
 Also included are sites dedicated to open space and historic preservation that serve community use, including cemeteries.
 Excluded are properties in municipal ownership.